 Children love exciting and fun things, and meaningful children’s ministries reflect excitement and fun.
 Meaningful programs are active, carefree, enthusiastic, and inspiring.
 They reflect what children love to do, mirroring children’s creativity and enthusiasm for hands-on learning.
 Meaningful programs also reflect real day-to-day situations that kids encounter and help children apply what they’re learning to those situations.
 Most importantly, meaningful programs reflect God’s unconditional love and acceptance.

 Of the four R’s, relational is the most vital.
 Too often we focus on giving information, not transforming lives.
-Meaningful programs aren’t focused on tasks.
+Meaningful, faith-building programs aren’t focused on tasks.
 Rather, they cultivate an environment where relationships can be built.

 Relationships matter!
 We need to help children make new friends and help families build a network with other families and church leaders.
 Jesus’ ministry is a great example of the importance of relationships.
 Jesus nurtured others through compassion and invested deeply in people who later changed the world.
 Our programs need to be places where children are turned on to faith through the power of relationships.